BBoutet1/Weather_Dashboard/README.md

 ```

-- When I search for a city, I am presented with current and future (5 days forecast) conditions for that city which is added to the search history.
+- When I search for a city, I am presented with current and future (5 days forecast) conditions for that city
+which is added to the search history.
-- Wheather conditions data from the search are presented with the name of city, the date an icon representation of weather conditions, the temperature, the humidity, the wind wind speed and the UV index.
+- Wheather conditions data from the search are presented with the name of city, the date an icon representation
+of weather conditions, the temperature, the humidity, the wind wind speed and the UV index.
 - UV index colore code indicates whether the conditions are favorable, moderate, or severe
-- 5-day forecast displays the  from next day, an icon representation of weather conditions, the temperature, and the humidity
+- 5-day forecast displays, startig from next day, an icon representation of weather conditions:
+ the temperature, and the humidity
 - The city can be also selected by clicking on a city in the search history
 - The search city contains a maximum of 10 entries starting from the last search, without duplicates